-Ensure grievances are tackled promptly (although not in haste), with investigations being carried out as appropriate.
-Grievances should be viewed constructively, as a complaint may enable a workplace problem to be identified and resolved.
+grievances itions being c · • h not in ha aste), with ces should l e problem to • complai nt may / enat ole a

 Make sure that no employee suffers recrimination as a result of raising a genuine grievance.

 When a written, or otherwise formal, grievance is received, arrange for a formal grievance hearing to be held without unreasonable delay.

-Inform the employee that they have the right to be accompanied by a colleague or trade union representative of his/her choice at any formal grievance hearing (or appeal hearing).
-At a hearing, allow the employee to explain the grievance and how he or she thinks it should be resolved.
-Ensure that managers/councillors hearing grievances are willing to listen to what ne employee has to say and seek to resolve the matter in a way that is satisfactory the employee wherever possible.
-It is generally a good idea to ask the employee at the outset what outcome he or she wants, then consider whether this is deliverable.
-Adjourn the meeting to allow for any further investigation that is deemed necessary.
-After the meeting (and following any further necessary investigation), decide what action, if any, should be taken.
-Communicate the decision to the employee in writing as soon as possible after the grievance hearing.
+□ Inform the employee that they have the right to be accompanied by a colleague or trade union representative of his/her choice at any formal grievance hearing (or appeal hearing).

+At a hearing, allow the employee to explain the grievance and how he or she thinks it should d be re solv ved.

+Ensure that managers/councillors hearing grievances are willing to listen to what the employee has to say and seek to resolve the matter in a way that is satisfactory to the employee wherever possible.

+- It is generally a good idea to ask the employee at the outset what outcome he or she wants, then consider whether this is deliverable. - Adjourn the meeting to allow for any further investigation that is deemed necessary. - After the meeting (and following any further necessary investigation), decide what action, if any, should be taken. - Communicate the decision to the employee in writing as soon as possible after the grievance hearing.

-☐ It is important to always give the employee feedback on the decision taken, even if the decision is that nothing can be done to resolve the grievance or to change matters.
+□ It is important to always give the employee feedback on the decision taken, even if the decision is that nothing can be done to resolve the grievance or to change matters.
 The employee has a right to receive a response to the grievance, even if it is not the response he or she would have wanted.